 Your basic op amp circuit configurations will be the same and you will be using the same formulas.

-TL061CP is a great op amp chip manufactured by Texas Instruments.
-Just like the TL081CN, it has a JFET input stage.
-It is a general-purpose operational amplifier, which replaces the 741.
+The TL061CP is a great op amp chip manufactured by Texas Instruments.
+Just like the TL081CN, it has a JFET input stage; however, this IC is a low power version.
 You can get these from RS at very affordable prices.

-TL071CP is also another great general-purpose operational amplifier by Texas Instruments.
+TL071CP is also another great operational amplifier by Texas Instruments.
+This is the low noise version, which is extremely useful for high-fidelity audio applications.
 It has JFET inputs and is pin compatible with the 741.

 MC33171N by ST Microelectronics is a general-purpose operational amplifier.
 This is one of my favourites as it is almost identical to the old 741 in technology.
 This one is the most affordable I could find from Farnell at just 38p each or 29p when you buy 100.